 From the time the waters of the Flood commenced, until Noah and his family set foot on dry land, they were in the great ark for a period of one year and ten days (Gen. 7:11; 8:14).
 The entire earth had been covered with water (Gen. 7:19; cf. 2 Pet.
 3:6).

 This cataclysm was not a local inundation — a mere Mesopotamian mud-puddle, as it were — in spite of the uncertainty of some Christian writers regarding this matter.
-(See: John Willis, Genesis, p.
-174.)
+(See: Willis, 174.)
 The Flood of Noah’s day was a global deluge.

 As the waters of the Flood receded, Noah sent out birds to test the water-level.
 First he sent a raven, and then later a dove.
 The second time he dispatched the dove, it returned with an olive leaf in its beak.
 Note the precise reading of the text.

-But how, the critic wants to know, could the dove have plucked a fresh olive leaf from a tree that, a week earlier (8:10), had been totally submerged in water?
+But how, the critic wants to know, could the dove have plucked a fresh olive leaf from a tree that, a week earlier (Gen. 8:10), had been totally submerged in water?

 Several years ago, this writer personally observed a young olive tree, fully leafed and completely immersed, thriving in a northern California mountain stream.

 And so, underline “olive-leaf” in Genesis 8:11, and marginally note: The Olive tree can leaf under water — the Bible is accurate!